chrisidakwo/laravel-inventory/README.md

 - Laravel's Auth, Sentry or Sentinel if you need automatic accountability
 - A `users` database table

-Recommended:

-- [Stevebauman/Revision](http://www.github.com/stevebauman/revision) (For tracking Category and Location changes to stocks)

-If you need another Auth driver supported, please send a pull request or create an issue.

 ### Benefits

 If you're using the traits from this package to customize your install, that means you have complete flexibility over your own